 The personal representative will need to settle the deceased's tax affairs up to the date of death.
 The deceased might have paid too much Income Tax in the tax year in which they died.
-If so, and you're the personal representative, you'll be able to claim a tax refund on their behalf.
-You'll also be able to claim a refund if they paid too much tax in any of the previous four tax years.
+If so, and you're the personal representative, you'll be entitled to a tax refund on their behalf.
+You'll also be entitled to a refund if they paid too much tax in any of the previous four tax years.

-If you're the personal representative, you'll need to complete a Self Assessment Tax Return if the deceased completed tax returns in previous years.
+If you're the personal representative, you may need to complete a Self Assessment tax return if the deceased completed tax returns in previous years.
 The return will cover the period from 6 April to the date the person died.